ashishjain-repo/CSE310_Sprint_One/terminal/Readme.md

 pip install tabulate
 pip install pwinput
 ```
+or run this command:-
+`pip install -r requirements.txt`

 Now since everything is setup make sure you have the database in your system, because this whole application runs only if the database exist.